-Each department or program will develop a narrative statement of expectations for adequate performance by tenured faculty that will form the basis for annual performance reviews and for post-tenure review.
+Each department/school or program will develop a narrative statement of expectations for adequate performance by tenured faculty that will form the basis for annual performance reviews and for post-tenure review.
 Such statements will be consistent with the criteria for performance reviews specified in Section 8.2 of this Handbook and will be as specific as possible without unduly restricting the diverse contributions of individual faculty.
-Each statement, and revisions thereof, must be approved by a majority of the tenure-track faculty in the department and will be reviewed by the dean and the provost to assure it is consistent with college and University expectations for faculty performance and with the established missions of the college and the University.
+Each statement, and revisions thereof, must be approved by a majority of the tenure-track faculty in the department/school and will be reviewed by the dean and the provost to ensure it is consistent with college and University expectations for faculty performance and with the established missions of the college and the University.

-Post-tenure review will be triggered by the second annual performance evaluation of a tenured faculty member, by his or her chairperson, that judges the faculty member's overall performance to be unsatisfactory.
-These unsatisfactory evaluations must be for two consecutive years, exclusive of leaves and exclusive of years with greater than 50% administrative reassigned time.
+Post-tenure review will be triggered by the second annual performance evaluation of a tenured faculty member by the department chair/school director that judges the faculty member's overall performance to be unsatisfactory.
+These unsatisfactory evaluations must be for two consecutive years, exclusive of leaves and exclusive of years with greater than 50 percent administrative reassigned time.
 Reassigned time for research or faculty development would not exclude faculty members from the process.

-If the faculty member decides to pursue appeal of his or her most recent performance evaluation as outlined in Section 8.4 of this Handbook, the remainder of this procedure will be delayed until the appeal process has been completed.
+If the faculty member decides to pursue appeal of their most recent performance evaluation as outlined in Section 8.4 of this Handbook, the remainder of this procedure will be delayed until the appeal process has been completed.
+In colleges where there is no department or school, the dean will function as department chair in all processes described in Section 9.